dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 ...
 {% endhighlight %}

 Now both the Listen and Keyboard components support word generation with the API.
-Make sure the API is running locally and check the app out in the browser.
+Make sure the API is running locally.

-If speech recognition is not supported, the app should now look like this in the browser:
+If speech recognition is _not_ supported, the app should now look like this in the browser:

 ![Madlibs RxJS Angular app with Generate Words component - no speech recognition](https://cdn.auth0.com/blog/madlibs/generate-words-keyboard.jpg)